-The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data) $\frac{1}{2}$
+The following are reasons most often given for not wearing safety belts (All statistics based on U.S. data):

-Reasons given Consider "Crashes are rare events" 36700 crashes occur every day.
-The more we drive, the more we are exposed to "rare" events, even for good drivers.
+Reasons given Consider "Crashes are rare 36700 crashes occur every day.
+The more we events" drive, the more we are exposed to "rare" events, even for good drivers.
 1 in 4 of us will be seriously injured in a crash during our lifetime.
 "I'm not going far" 3 of 4 fatal crashes occur within 25 miles of home.
-"Belts are uncomfortable" Ford designs its safety belts to enhance comfort.
-If you are uncomfortable - try different positions for the safety belt upper anchorage and seatback which should be as upright as possible; this can improve comfort.
+"Belts are Ford designs its safety belts to enhance comfort.
+If uncomfortable" you are uncomfortable - try different positions for the safety belt upper anchorage and seatback which should be as upright as possible; this can improve comfort.
 "I was in a hurry" Prime time for an accident.
-BeltMinder reminds us to take a few seconds to buckle up.
-"Seat belts don't work" Safety belts, when used properly, reduce risk of death to front seat occupants by 45% in cars, and by 60% in light trucks.
+BeltMinder® reminds us to take a few seconds to buckle up.
+"Seat belts don't Safety belts, when used properly, reduce risk of work" death to front seat occupants by 45% in cars, and by 60% in light trucks.
 "Traffic is light" Nearly 1 of 2 deaths occur in single-vehicle crashes, many when no other vehicles are around.
-"Belts wrinkle my clothes" Possibly, but a serious crash can do much more than wrinkle your clothes, particularly if you are unbelted.
+"Belts wrinkle my Possibly, but a serious crash can do much more clothes" than wrinkle your clothes, particularly if you are unbelted.

-Reasons given Consider

-"The people I'm with don't Set the example, teen deaths occur 4

-wear belts" times more often in vehicles with

-TWO or MORE people.
-Children and

-younger brothers/sisters imitate

-behavior they see.

-"I have an air bag" Air bags offer greater protection when

-used with safety belts.
-Frontal airbags

-are not designed to inflate in rear and

-side crashes or rollovers.

-"I'd rather be thrown clear" Not a good idea.
-People who are

-ejected are 40 times more likely

-to DIE.
-Safety belts help prevent

-ejection, WE CAN'T "PICK OUR

-CRASH".
+Reasons given Consider "The people I'm Set the example, teen deaths occur 4 times more with don't wear often in vehicles with TWO or MORE people. belts" Children and younger brothers/sisters imitate behavior they see.
+"I have an air bag" Air bags offer greater protection when used with safety belts.
+Frontal airbags are not designed to inflate in rear and side crashes or rollovers.
+"I'd rather be Not a good idea.
+People who are ejected are 40 thrown clear" times more likely to DIE.
+Safety belts help prevent ejection, WE CAN'T "PICK OUR CRASH".

-Do not sit on top of a buckled safety belt to avoid the Belt Minder chime.
+Do not sit on top of a buckled safety belt to avoid the BeltMinder chime.
 Sitting on the safety belt will increase the risk of injury in an accident.
-To disable (one-time) or deactivate the Belt Minder feature please follow the directions stated below.
+To disable (one-time) or deactivate the BeltMinder feature please follow the directions stated below.